rediscovery-io/remo-python/README.md

 - quickly annotate your images.

 Remo runs on Windows, Linux and Mac.
 It is written using Python and React.JS and uses a lightweight database to store metadata.
-To read more about Remo and download it, visit [remo.ai](http://remo.ai).
+To read more about Remo and download it, visit [remo.ai](http://remo.ai) (the website is still under construction :) )

 This repo is an open-source implementation of our python SDK